 Where It Was Seen: Star Trek Beyond

 Description: This was presumably the first uniform of the United Federation Starfleet.

 Similar to the Earth Starfleet jumpsuit, this uniform is a utilitarian light grey jumpsuit with coloured patches on the shoulders and cuffs as well as stripes down the chest and pants.
 The assignment patch on the upper arm remains, signifying the officer’s assigned ship.

 Division Colours: The patches and stripes denote the wearer’s department: yellow is command, red is operations, and blue is sciences.

 Badge: Gold pins of the Starfleet delta were worn on the left breast.

 Where It Was Seen: Star Trek

-Description: A minimalistic change from the jumpsuits, this two-piece uniform featured dark trousers and coloured shirt.
+Description: A minimalistic change from the jumpsuits, this two-piece uniform featured dark trousers and coloured tunic.
 A raised stripe of piping ran along the upper arms and across the chest.

 Division Colours: The shirt denoted the officer’s department.
 Command wore blue, operations wore tan/gold, and sciences wore grey.